The Titfield Thunderbolt | 1952

-With locations on the now-defunct railway line at Limpley Stoke, just southeast of Bath in Somerset, this archetypal Ealing comedy, pitting ordinary people against heartless commercialism as the scheming owner of a coach service attempts to close down a much-loved steam train service.
+With locations on the now-defunct railway line at Limpley Stoke, just southeast of Bath in Somerset, this cosiest of the Ealing comedies pits ordinary people against heartless commercialism as the scheming owner of a coach service attempts to close down a much-loved steam train service.

 In fact, the line had already been closed for some time.
 The fictitious ‘Titfield-Mallingford’ branch line was a seven-mile stretch of track between Limpley Stoke and Camerton.

-The station was an already defunct stop at Monkton Combe, just a couple of miles southeast of Bath.
-The station closed to passengers way back in 1925, but the line was used for freight until the closure of Camerton Colliery in 1950.
+The station was a defunct stop at Monkton Combe, just a couple of miles southeast of Bath.
+The station had closed to passengers way back in 1925, though the line was used for freight until the closure of Camerton Colliery in 1950.

 The village, with its distinctive mill chimney, is still recognisable.
 The road down which the commuters march to catch the Thunderbolt is Mill Lane, which has changed only slightly over the years.